- Table of Contents

 - Triggering Autoresponders

-GreenArrow Studio allows you to import subscribers from CSV and TSV files.
+GreenArrow Studio allows you to import subscribers from CSV (comma separated), TSV (tab separated), and SSV (semicolon separated) files.
 These files can be uploaded via GreenArrow Studio’s web interface, or an FTP account.

 Enabling “Update Subscribers” will allow existing subscribers to be updated by the import process.
 When this is disabled, existing subscribers will be ignored by the import.